-There are several videos of her dancing online, mostly from live performance at festivals in and outside of Egypt.
+There are several videos of her dancing online, mostly from live performances at festivals in and outside of Egypt.
 One example shows her dancing in 2014 at the Nile Group Festival (Daniella Cairo, 2014b).

 She is clearly influenced by Dina and Randa, but overall her style is more relaxed than Randa’s and less intense than Dina’s in terms of facial expressions.

-She is more mellow, which shows that not all contemporary Egyptian raqs sharqi dancers have an over-assertive attitude.
+She is more mellow, which shows that not all contemporary Egyptian Raqs sharqi dancers have an over-assertive attitude.

 Next Page >> Belly Dancers in Contemporary Egyptian Media.